Understanding The Differences Between Formal And Informal Learning

 9. Cost: Formal learning often involves tuition fees and other expenses associated with educational institutions.
 Informal learning is generally cost-effective, as it can be pursued through free resources, online platforms, or informal mentorship.

 10. Flexibility: Formal learning has limited flexibility, with fixed schedules and curriculum.
-Informal learning offers greater flexibility, allowing learners to adapt their learning journey to their individual needs and preferences.
+Informal learning offers greater flexibility, allowing learners to adapt their learning journey to their needs and preferences.

 Examples of Formal and Informal Learning